drwwoob/blog/README.md

-# A Blog Starter App
+# A Blog App

-This is a trivial blog app, started with create-react-app.

-It works entirely within memory, so reloads blow everything away except for the first two mock articles.

-This repo is designed for you to fork and extend with (1) better CSS and (2) a real back end, with authentication and a database.
+Trying to make a blog app.

+So far, whatever I put in the files, App.css or Rules for firework won't give effect.

+Couldn't write in articles either even given access.

+I want to go to sleep ;(